phong-et/blogspot-scraping-api/README.md

 A RESTful web service for scraping Blogspot content

 #  DEMO
-I will host this webservice to heroku later
+I will deploy to heroku later

 # FEATURES
 * Use express generator module